Home > Academics > Departments > Performing Arts > Handbook > Academic Programs

 Once cast in a show, students are not allowed to change their appearance without consent of the director and the designers.
 This includes coloring hair, cutting hair, visible piercing, etc. If in doubt, ask!

 Academics are of utmost importance, and students must work hard to manage workload and prioritize studies and homework.
 Resources are available for students who need academic or time management assistance.
-A student placed on academic probation by the college may be dropped from the program if academic probation continues for more than two consecutive semesters.
+A student placed on academic probation by the university may be dropped from the program if academic probation continues for more than two consecutive semesters.

 BACK TO TOP

 Performing Arts faculty will serve as academic advisors to the majors in this department.
 Currently, Prof. Rennerfeldt is a First Year Advisor and will assist first year students with scheduling and registering.
 Students may be assigned to another advisor within the department during or prior to the sophomore year.
 The academic advisor's purpose is to assist the student in planning his/her course of study and in registering for courses.
 Advisors are here to assist; they are not responsible for ensuring that all requirements for graduation are met.
 This is the responsibility of the student.
-Students are expected to take ownership of his/her academic course of study and should become fully aware of departmental requirements (for a specific major and minor) and all-college requirements.
+Students are expected to take ownership of his/her academic course of study and should become fully aware of departmental requirements (for a specific major and minor) and all-university requirements.
 There are checks and balances in place to assist you and your advisor in this process.
 Academic advising usually begins in early October during the fall semester and early March during the spring semester, although you may schedule an advising appointment with your advisor at any time.
 If a problem arises with your advisor, contact the Department Chair.
 You are free to change advisors; however, you must have the approval of the new advisor before the switch can be made.
 Remember, the final responsibility for planning, enrolling, completing, and succeeding in your academic program remains with you.

 BACK TO TOP

-Self Service is your personal academic resource for your life at Rockford College.
-Self Service provides our learning community at Rockford College with "anytime, anywhere” access to key information services.
+Self Service is your personal academic resource for your life at Rockford University.
+Self Service provides our learning community at Rockford University with "anytime, anywhere” access to key information services.
 Self Service provides students with real-time access to their academic records, including their class schedules, grades, and unofficial transcripts.
 Students can, review their billing statements and financial aid summary.
 Self Service also provides an outlet for students and faculty to interact regarding coursework.

 For questions concerning problems connecting to Self Service, please contact the Help Desk at 815.226.4127 or email@example.com.
 For all other issues please contact the Student Administrative Services (SAS) office at 815.226.4062 or firstname.lastname@example.org.